-Abortion is one of the safest procedures available in the health system when it is performed by qualified health professionals, with proper equipment and appropriate medical technique.
+Abortion is one of the safest procedures available in the health system when it is performed by qualified health professionals.

-- A medication abortion uses drugs given in doses over two or more days that induce miscarriage-like symptoms for pregnancies up to 9 weeks.
+A medication abortion uses drugs given in doses over two or more days that induce miscarriage-like symptoms for pregnancies up to 9 weeks.
 The medical abortion occurs at home.
 Find out more about early medical abortion.

 Contraception and abortion services at the Women’s are offered as part of our comprehensive sexual and reproductive healthcare service.
 The Women’s specialise in long acting reversible contraception methods (intra-uterine device and implant) insertion and removal procedures and advice and supply of all methods of contraception.

 Abortion is an ideal opportunity to discuss your contraception needs and explore your options.
 At the medical consultation, you can talk to your doctor about your ongoing contraception needs.